digitale-kunst/website/src/content/pages/admissions.md

 <br/>
 <br/>
 ## The process
-1 you submit your portfolio here https://application.uni-ak.ac.at<br/>
+1 you submit your portfolio here: https://application.uni-ak.ac.at<br/>
 2 you get admitted to the entrance exam<br/>
 3 the practical part of the admission test takes place one day<br/>
 4 final interview<br/>